Skip to main content

 Tuluk

 Grated cassava wrapped around spiced beef or pork, then steamed or baked.
-Soft and chewy texture contrasts with rich spiced filling.
-Found at street stalls and markets, especially at Mele village entrance daily except Sunday.
+The casing is soft and chewy against the rich filling inside.
+Look for it at street stalls and markets, and at the Mele village entrance every day except Sunday.

 Coconut Crab